Arkansas Recount Laws

-The county board of election commissioners conducts the recount, and they are subject to the public meeting requirements of the Arkansas Freedom of Information Act.
-See Section 7-5-319.
+The county board of election commissioners conducts the recount, and these meetings are subject to the public meeting requirements of the Arkansas Freedom of Information Act.
+A.C.A. § 7-4-105(b).

 See also the County Board of Election Commissioners Procedures Manual (p19) where it states: “When official business is conducted in any meeting of two (2) or more members of the county board of election commissioners, the meeting must be public and held pursuant to the Freedom of Information Act of 1967….
 Public meetings as defined under the Arkansas Freedom of Information Act include without limitation…[the] Canvassing and certification of a recount.”

 See the summary of rules for determining voter intent in the County Board of Election Commissioners Procedures Manual (pp. 85-86).
 See also the State Board of Election Commissioners' document, “Rules for Voter Intent.”

 This information was updated 2/17/2020 using the Arkansas Code Annotated current through all legislation of the 2019 Regular Session (including corrections and edits by the Arkansas Code Revision Commission).